PaoloLaurenti/ruby-mqtt-producer/README.md

 Every MQTT message is serialized to binary, little endian format.

-Se binary structure is represented as following:
+The binary structure is defined as follows:

-- 1 Byte -> 2 (the value 2 means that the message represents the external temperature)
+- 1 Byte -> 2 (the value 2 means that the message represents the external temperature; it cannot be changed)
 - 4 Byte -> <integer> representing the value of the temperature in °C <br/>
 The temperatures values will be inside the range -15 <--> +40